 - a) Atriums - b) Intermediate floors, other than limited area intermediate floors - c) Stadiums where tiered seating is provided for more than 2000 people or where the primary acces for more than 100 people is above the level of the playing surface, and - d) Buildings more than 20 storeys high.

-Buildings that require specific fire engineering design (ie, those requiring design calculations and modelling) also fall outside the scope of Acceptable Solutions C/AS1 to C/AS7.
-If the Acceptable Solution cannot be followed in full, use Verification Method C/VM2 to demonstrate compliance.
+If the Acceptable Solution cannot be followed in full, use Verification Method C/VM2 or an alternative solution to demonstrate compliance.